TOP

 followed by an appetizer fork (middle).
 The

-meal fork lays next to the dinner plate.
+meal fork lays beside the dinner plate.
 At right

 is a knife (outside) for simple salads,